wazuh/wazuh-documentation/source/installing-splunk/splunk-cluster.rst

 .. code-block:: console

-  # rm -rf /opt/splunk/etc/shcluster/apps/<SplunkAppForWazuh>
+  # rm -rf /opt/splunk/etc/shcluster/apps/WazuhApp

-Once, we synchronize with the option -force and will be deleted from the search heads:
+Then, we synchronize with the option -force and will be deleted from the search heads:

 .. code-block:: console

   # /opt/splunk/bin/splunk apply shcluster-bundle -force true -target https://<NODE_IP>:<management_port> -auth <user>:<password> -f

-Other configuration:
+Other configuration
 --------------------

 To find different ways of configuring the deployer, visit this page: `Distribute apps with the deployer. <https://docs.splunk.com/Documentation/Splunk/7.2.3/Updating/Extendedexampledeployseveralstandardforwarders>`_

-Extended example:
+Extended example
 -----------------

 To see an extended example of configuration to several forwarders, visit this link: `Extended example: Deploy configurations to several forwarders. <https://docs.splunk.com/Documentation/Splunk/7.2.3/Updating/Extendedexampledeployseveralstandardforwarders>`_